x

 Earthing up

-Leeks and celery are also earthed up to produce whiter stems.
+Leeks and celery are also earthed up to produce longer, paler stems.

 A harvest of golden yellow potatoes